Unspool

 I want it!

 Unspool is not ready to use yet.
-When it is ready, there will probably be a public beta.
+When it is ready to play with, there will be a beta period: you can express interest in the Unspool beta here.

 In the meantime, if you want a powerful tool that can read and overwrite metadata on various image files, I can strongly recommend ExifTool by Phil Harvey.